Your web browser is outdated and may be insecure

 The Committee reviewed the mid-year update on Congress 2023 resolutions and confirmed the Committee will contribute to further updates for the Council report to Congress in June.
 New PNC leads were identified for some of the workstreams.

 Our final agenda item for the day was an update on the Governance and Culture Joint Partnership board to take forward recommendations from recent reviews and reports.
 Most of the deliverables are on track.
-Members can keep updated here
+Members can keep up to date with our 'Transforming our Culture and Governance' page.

 Our new and existing Committee members brought much to the discussions throughout the day and like me, are motivated for the year ahead.
 PNC members are committed to collaborating with colleagues from the nursing and policy staff teams, our Trade Union Committee counterparts, and with Council, to ensure the work we are doing achieves our aims for the benefit of our members.